 Billing Disputes

-If Operator disputes the correctness of a bill, it will, nevertheless, pay the undisputed portion of such bill plus the disputed amount.
-Operator must notify Company of any such dispute by submitting to Company a written statement detailing the items disputed.
+If Operator disputes the correctness of a bill, it will, nevertheless, pay the undisputed portion of such bill and it will pay the disputed amount into an escrow account.
+Operator must notify Company of any such dispute by submitting to Company a written statement detailing the items disputed and such disput shall be resolved as set forth below.

 If the Parties are unable to agree upon the disputed items, such items shall be settled by the dispute resolution procedures prescribed in Section 5 of this Agreement.
 In the event of a billing dispute, each Party agrees to continue to perform its duties and obligations under this Agreement as long as the other Party continues to make all payments and adheres to the dispute resolution procedures set forth in Section 5, pending resolution of the dispute.

-Any refund required to be provided to Operator by Company (i) as a result of arbitration or other dispute resolution procedure, (ii) as a result of a Private Letter Ruling, (iii) as a result of a determination made by any Governmental Authority, or (iv) in accordance with Sections 3(A)(10), 3(B)(6)(b), 3(B)(7)(c), or 4(A)(4) shall be subject to interest calculated in accordance with the methodology specified for interest on refunds in the FERC regulations at 18 C.F.R. § 35.19a(a) (2) (iii).
-Interest on refunds shall be calculated from the date upon which the amount to be refunded was paid to the date of the refund.
+Upon the resolution of the dispute, the escrowed amount shall be released to the party entitled to such amount and such party shall also be entitled to receive interest on such amount which shall be calculated in accordance with the methodology specified for interest on refundsin the FERC regulations at 18 C.F.R. § 35.19a(a) (2) (iii).
+Interest shall be calculated from the date upon which the amount placed in escrow through the date on which it was paid.

 Record Retention and Operator Audit Rights